PRICE FOR A PUPPY

-If you pursue purchasing a puppy from us, we would like to have 2 to 3 referrals, that we could contact regarding your experience with dogs, your character, etc. We do not intend to insult anyone, however, we cannot be too careful when it comes to placing one of our puppies into a new home.
+If you pursue purchasing a puppy from us, we would like to have 2 to 3 referrals, that we could contact regarding your experience with dogs, your character, etc. We call referrals only AFTER the specific litter of pups you are on have been born.
+We do not intend to insult anyone, however, we cannot be too careful when it comes to placing one of our puppies into a new home.

 Each pup takes a piece of our heart with them when they leave, and we cherish each and every one of them.

 If you would like to move forward with purchasing a puppy, please either contact us, if you have questions, or fill out the 'Moving Forward - Application' below.
 We will contact you, as soon as possible, to take the next step, and secure your deposit.